 In other words, your painting may not turn out like you thought it would, but somehow just by contemplating it, studying it, you feel lifted by its beauty.

-It can heal
+6. It can help you heal

 You may struggle to capture the full beauty of that hilltop town or cypress-studded skyline, but just trying can have a hugely positive impact.

 Painting is incredibly meditative: it takes you out of yourself, freeing yourself from your physical limitations.
 Renoir and Gauguin are two famous examples of artists, who through painting’s transcendental bliss, were able to move atrophied hands, experiencing a remarkable temporary healing.

 7. Develops communication skills

 Not only does painting help you tap into your subconscious, allowing you to communicate your feelings to yourself and the outside world – it also, in simple terms, acts as an ice-breaker.

 Our painting holidays are pretty social affairs, and inevitably you end up discussing each other’s art.
 Little wonder that many come back from our holidays not just with a portfolio of paintings, but also an address book full of new friends.
 Check out the availability of painting holidays to Italy.